Hives/makers-notes/week-2/workshops/feedback-workshop.md

 5 points:

 1. Shift your perspective
-  - Morpheus meme: "what if i told you, there is no +ve or -ve feedback? only feedback"
+  - Morpheus meme: "what if I told you, there is no +ve or -ve feedback? only feedback"
   - Spongebob meme: "feedback is 🌈kind🌈!"
 2. Empower receiver
   - gatekeeper
-  - helps us understand ourselves, profile, blind spots #freetherapy
+  - helps us understand ourselves, profile, blind spots #free-therapy
-  - helps us practive assertiveness, boundaries, cultivate authentic and equal relationships
+  - helps us proactive assertiveness, boundaries, cultivate authentic and equal relationships
   - improve work life and overall quality of life
 3. Know thyself
   - 3 feedback triggers: